antoine-spahr/NTDS/README.md

 ## Repository Structure
 There are two main folders:
 * **Assigments** which contains the jupyter notebooks of the two assignments.
-* **Project** which contains all the files relative to the project : _Predict Movie nomination to the Oscars or Golden Globes_.
+* **Project** which contains all the files relative to the project : _Network based prediction of movie nomination to the Oscars and the Golden Globes_.

 ## Member
 * Bizeul Alice
-* Carparlli Gaia
+* Carparelli Gaia
-* Vinzent Hughes
+* Vinzant Hugues
 * Spahr Antoine